 OK, that explains the travel part.
 Why the focus on wellness?

 I suffered from chronic fatigue, stress, and anxiety for most of my adult life.
-It took me years to realize I also suffered from depression.
-But I didn’t know it and thought I just needed more coffee, more coffee, and more coffee to keep going.
+It took me years to realize I also suffered from chronic depression.
+But I didn’t know it and thought I just needed more coffee, coffee, coffee to keep going.

 In those days, anyone who tried to talk to me before my first morning coffee would face a snarling, frothing-at-the-mouth, angry beast.
 (This poor person was usually my flatmate at the time).
 I had a high-stress, low-health, super social, big city lifestyle.
-I was always tense, usually woke up with my jaw locked, teeth clamped, back clenched, and sometimes screamed in my sleep, which would freak out the person sleeping next to me.
+I was always tense, usually woke up with my jaw locked, teeth clamped, back clenched, and sometimes screamed in my sleep, which would freak out people who heard it.
+I didn’t like being this way, but I didn’t know there was any other way to be.

-I studied crystal healing and got trained in Reiki.
-I wrote spa books and wellness travel guides, which changed my health and shaped the path of my writing career.
+I got trained in Reiki and studied crystal healing.
+I wrote spa books and wellness travel guides, which changed my health and shaped my writing career.

 Did all this help my chronic fatigue and depression?